Legitimate Interest Statement (IAB TCF)

 - What do you store on device?
 Best-effort short-lived frequency capping/de-dupe keys; optional cookie max age 7 days; no refresh.

 - What is your retention?
-Raw logs with personal data: max 30 days (often shorter); aggregated reporting may be retained longer in non-identifying form.
+Purpose 2 and Special Purposes 1-3: max 30 days; Purposes 7, 9 and 10: max 60 days.
+Aggregated reporting may be retained longer in non-identifying form.

 - Are you controller or processor?
 Typically processor for ad-serving; controller for website enquiries.